 I finally pulled it together and got my bachelor's degree, but then to the disappointment of nearly everyone I knew, joined a cult.
 I had to do it, because I was not mentally able to move into adult life, even though I was twenty-two.

 I regret joining ISKCON because it was a sick well.
+I suffered spiritual abuse, while other members suffered emotional, spiritual, physical, financial, or sexual abuse.
 Yet I thought I had found the nurturing situation I needed to grow into an adult.
 Perhaps if I had joined a better group, or gone into a fulfilling career after college, I might have found a healthier source for the support I needed.
 At least the place I landed in ISKCON - the public relations office - was a safe, family-like situation.
-I bonded with my boss as a surrogate parent, and he shielded the PR devotees from much of ISKCON's dysfunction.
-We dealt with the organization's PR problems from a protected cove.

 A few highlights of the scandals the PR department confronted during those years include trying to distance ISKCON from the "cult" stereotype after the Jonestown mass suicide; distancing ISKCON from the debacle in the Bay Area when police arrested one of the gurus for illegal weapons trafficking; and distancing ISKCON when a federal grand jury indicted one of the gurus on six counts of mail fraud, and five counts of racketeering, including conspiring in two murders.
 I remember my life in the PR department as one disaster after another.

 We also led positive projects, such as publishing books and magazines to promote ISKCON, and starting the "Food for Life" free vegetarian food distribution program at ISKCON centers.
 We wanted to spread the word about ISKCON's good side, but that led to cognitive dissonance, trying to minimize and rationalize the organization's dark side.
 It seemed the harder I tried to defend ISKCON, the more the criminal element took over.
 It took a couple years, but finally I could no longer justify defending them, so I resigned.